 How Prague Has Changed Over The Years

 When I first travelled to Prague in 1999 the Irish pound had an of exchange rate was of 45 CZK, British pounds sterling pounds was 65 CZK and the US dollar was 45 CZK.
 I wasn't uncommon to pay less than 15 CZK for a beer even in the city centre.
 But there were no cheap flights to Prague.
-At that time one had to pay at least £250 for a return ticket form Dublin to Prague.
-Budget airlines did not come a long until Ryanair started flying into Prague in the mid 2000s.
+At that time one had to pay at least £250 for a return ticket from Dublin to Prague.
+Budget airlines did not come along until Ryanair started flying into Prague in the mid-2000s.

 Prague 1999 Vs Today

-We take for granted "soft" toilet paper, I remember the "sand paper" toilet roll too well.
-You could only buy the soft toilet paper in supermarkets.
-I remember going mad when I seen my flatmate in 1999 using my specially bought Kittensoft toilet in Tesco to clean a frying pan.
+We take for granted "soft" toilet paper, I remember the "sandpaper" toilet roll too well.
+You could only buy soft toilet paper in supermarkets.
+I remember going mad when I saw my flatmate in 1999 using my specially bought Kittensoft toilet in Tesco to clean a frying pan.